 The Union and the Employer recognize the mutual benefit of working in partnership to achieve our common goals for the workplace.
-The employer and the union also join together in support of building a workplace that emphasizes greater employee involvement in developing efficient work practices that improve the effectiveness of the City's operations in service to the citizens.
+The Employer and the Union also join together in support of building a workplace that emphasizes greater employee involvement in developing efficient work practices that improve the effectiveness of the City's operations in service to the citizens.
 The parties recognize the need to work collaboratively to: minimize the need for outsourcing; develop and provide training opportunities; and investigate programs providing rewards for achieving and maintaining those efficiencies.
 We will work in alliance to exceed customer expectations while sustaining a high quality work environment which endeavors to maintain a high degree of job security for its employees.

 It is understood that nothing contained in this agreement shall compromise the Union's right to represent its members in the bargaining process nor shall any management right be compromised.
-The planning and implementation of this partnership agreement shall be administered by the Labor Management Committee.